Skip to Content

 • What you need: car, organized tour, public transport

 Some of the best things to do in Rotorua include a visit to Te Puia, which is one of only two geyser fields in the world.
-Allow approximately 2 hours here – there are walks through the geothermal landscape as well as a kiwi sanctuary and the opportunity to see Maori weaving and carving in action.
+Allow approximately 2 hours here – there are walks through the geothermal landscape as well as a Kiwi sanctuary and the opportunity to see Maori weaving and carving in action.
 Another must-do activity in Rotorua is to visit a living Maori village – Te Whakarewarewa, which is an active geothermal area and has hot pools, boiling mud, and geysers.
 You can also walk one of the many bush trails here, they vary in length from 5 to 50 minutes.

 7. Rangitoto Island